niegit/nie-lab-mkdocs/docs/feedback.md

 # We value your feedback!

-NIE Lab depends on people like yourself to help report issues, bugs, and inconsistencies, but we **really** want your feedback and suggestions!
+NIE Lab depends on people like yourself to help report issues, bugs, and inconsistencies, but we'd **really** love your feedback and suggestions as well!
 Let us know what you want to see here!
 Take a moment and let us know below, we truly appreciate your input.😊

 <br>